 In December 2021, we entered into a licensing agreement with Jocasta Neuroscience, Inc. ("Jocasta") pursuant to which we exclusively licensed all of our rights to UBX2089, our α -Klotho asset.
-A member of the Board of Directors of the Company, Nathaniel David, is an affiliate of Jocasta Neuroscience, Inc., also serving on the company's board of directors.
+A member of our board of directors, Nathaniel David, is an affiliate of Jocasta Neuroscience, Inc., where he is serving on Jocasta's board of directors.
 The agreement provided for an upfront fee of \$5.0 million.
 Revenue recognized in the year ended December 31, 2021 was related to grant of license and delivery of the know-how performance obligation under the License Agreement.
-We recognized revenue of \$0.2 million and 4.8 million for the years ended December 31, 2022 and 2021, respectively.
-Revenue recognized in the year ended December 31, 2022 and 2021 was related to grant of license and delivery of the know-how performance obligation under the License Agreement entered into with Jocasta in December 2021.
+We recognized revenue of \$0.2 million and \$4.8 million for the years ended December 31, 2022 and 2021, respectively.
+Revenue recognized in the year ended December 31, 2023 and 2022 was related to grant of license and delivery of the know-how performance obligation under the License Agreement entered into with Jocasta in December 2021.